 Brazil currently ranks 125 out of 190 countries.
 This shows there are considerable improvements to be made on laws and regulations to make it more attractive to foreign companies.

 Not too long ago, Brazil was in headlines across the world for a major corruption scandal that involved CEO’s and government officials across Latin America and the world.

 With so many regulatory agencies in the political system, it comes as no surprise that corruption and bribery are the main issues when doing business in Brazil.
 The country ranked 76 in Transparency International’s corruption index.

 While the issues persist, the Brazilian government intends to improve this through initiatives such as the integrity program.
 With this initiative, the government is trying to show more transparency by sharing where public resources are applied.

 With a participation rate of about 62%, unemployment in Brazil is close to 12%.
 According to Forbes, the labor market is imploding.
 High inflation rates make prices fluctuate, and jobs in the manufacturing sector are disappearing.

 Labour unions are big in Brazil!
 Make sure you are aware of how labour unions work and the scope of what they can achieve.

 It is highly advised to foreign companies to review Brazil’s labour laws.
 Heads up: they are 900 total articles that are difficult to navigate.
-Otherise, your company might fall victim to fines and a tainted reputation.
+Otherwise, your company might fall victim to fines and a tainted reputation.

 5. Export and Import Barriers

 Brazil is the 21st largest exporter in the world!
-You must be thinking that duties and restrictions must be low.
+You must be thinking that duties and restrictions must be pretty low.
 Unfortunately, this is not the case.